 Disconnect Meatsitter from your phone and push the power on/off switch for about 3 seconds on the Meatsitter device for a complete shutdown.

 The wireless range has been tested using an iPhone 6/6+, 7/7+ and X and a Samsung Galaxy S6, S7 and S8 as well as a Samsung Galaxy tablet.
 The Meatsitter utilizes a Bluetooth 4.0 (Bluetooth Low Energy) Profile to communicate between the mobile app and the Meatsitter.
 With a BLE connection, the pairing process where you entered a passcode is not needed anymore.
 The mobile app should automatically scan and find Meatsitter devices via BLE.
 If you run into issues with discovering devices, in the worst case, you can force close the app, turn your Bluetooth on/off (e.g. airplane mode) and then try to connect again.
 Bluetooth has a range of about 30 yards without any walls (open sky), but to add to that, you can connect the phone attached to Meatsitter to your home’s wifi and then use a secondary phone or tablet also connected to your home’s wifi and running the Meatsitter app to connect to the first phone, allowing you to reach much farther distance.
 If you add a wifi wireless range extender, you can connect to a secondary wifi allowing you to reach even more distance.
 So you can leave a phone connected to Meatsitter near your food and cooking device that’s connected to your home’s wifi and another phone inside your house and keep a phone in your pocket while watching TV in the living room.
 The phone in your pocket will alert you.
+Future version of Meatsitter will use Bluetooth 5.0 long range profile only supported with iPhone 8 or greater.
+Send us email if you are interested in long range.

 Due to a design limitation set by Apple , you can’t go away from the Meatsitter app for more than 3 minutes before the application will be terminated by the operating system.
 But this is enough time to check text message, answer a phone call or check your social media feed and check other push notification received on your phone.
 Just remember to go back to Meatsitter app and also disable screen timeout or auto-lock